 The Riedesels of the world fall into three known groups:

-- The most prominent, though small in number, are the Riedesel zu Eisenbach, an ancient lineage of minor nobility.
-They received the title of "Barons" (Freiherren) in 1680.
+- The most prominent, though few in number, are the Riedesel zu Eisenbach, an ancient lineage of minor nobility.
+They received the title of “Barons” (Freiherren) in 1680.
 General F. A. Riedesel was a member of this lineage.
 No Riedesel in North America has any blood relation to this family.

 - The former counties (Grafschaften) of Wittgenstein in central Germany have been the home of the core population of commoner Riedesels since the 1500s and were the source of almost all Riedesels living in North America.
+Their genealogy since 1600 is well-documented.
+The 2000 U.S. Census counted 582 Riedesels in this country, virtually all of whom share these roots.

 - The roughly 60 emigrants from Wittgenstein by the name of Riedesel who came to the United States in the 1800s, their ancestors and descendants.
-All were from the small villages of Wunderthausen and Erndtebrück.
+All were from the small villages of Wunderthausen (shown above) and Erndtebrück.

-- Closely related families who share much of the same history, especially in the Wheatland, Iowa area
+- Closely related families who share much of the same history, especially in the Wheatland, Iowa area with other clusters around Kansas City and Warren County, New Jersey

 - The small number of emigrants from Pomerania.
 Ancestral records for them are sketchy.